 On the periphery of the main VOLUME, a floating Veranda in cantilever is located.
 This cantilever was possible because due to the foundation placement is was also advantageous in cost.
 This veranda creates a connection between the surrounding environment and the living, dining, or kitchen room, just 2m above the ground.

 Hat H House Plans

 About Jun Igarashi

 Jun Igarashi was born in Hokkaido in 1970.
-He graduated from Hokkaido central engineering college in 1990.
-He worked with Ben Architects from 1991-1995 before establishing Jun Igarashi Architects in 1997.
-He has been a teaching Architecture in the Hokkaido Institute of Technology since 2005.
-He has also taught in the Tohoku University and the Nagoya Institute of Technology.
+He graduated from Hokkaido central engineering college in 1990 and starting working with Ben Architects from 1991-1995 before establishing Jun Igarashi Architects in 1997.
+He has been teaching Architecture at the Hokkaido Institute of Technology since 2005.
+He has also taught at the Tohoku University and the Nagoya Institute of Technology.